Adoption Requirements in West Virginia

 What Do I Need to Adopt a Child in West Virginia?

-The requirements to adopt a child in West Virginia will vary depending on which type of adoption you choose.
+The requirements for adoption in West Virginia will vary depending on which type of adoption you choose.
 Domestic adoption will have different requirements than international adoption, and foster care adoption will have even different requirements to adopt.
 However, there are a few general WV adoption requirements that all adoptive parents must meet.

 Do you have to be married to adopt in West Virginia?